chrisdevwords/slack-spotify-lambda/README.md

 * I recommend using [NVM](https://github.com/creationix/nvm)

 ## Running Tests
-This project includes [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) w/ [Chai-as-promised](https://www.npmjs.com/package/chai-as-promised) for testing service data parsing.
+This project includes [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/).
 If you add to this, write more tests.
 And run them:
 ````
 $ npm test
 ````